farahasylah/Post2myid/README.md

 # post2myid :
+This project provides user with a unique representation of all the information needed to deliver their mail or parcel.
+This project resolve the issue of having incorrect or incomplete address and handwritten recognition on the consignment note.
 * Bootstrap
 * Places Library in the Google Maps JavaScript API - autocomplete address
 * PHP QR Code (sourceforge) - generate qr code